 As described in Note 1(a) on 2 May 2013 there was change of the major shareholder of the Group.
-Accordingly, profit or loss amounts of transactions for the period from 1 January 2013 to 2 May 2013 include transactions with UniCredit Austria AG and its related entities and for the period from 2 May 2013 to 31 December 2013 - transactions with KNG Finance LLP and entities under control or significant influence of KNG Finance LLP and the ultimate controlling owner of the Group.
-The outstanding balances and the related average interest rates as at 31 December 2013 and 2012 and related profit or loss amounts of transactions for the year ended 31 December 2013 and 2012 with other related parties are as follows:
+Accordingly, profit or loss amounts of transactions for the period from 1 January 2013 to 2 May 2013 include transactions with UniCredit Austria AG.
+The outstanding balances and the related average interest rates as at 31 December 2014 and 2013 and related profit or loss amounts of transactions for the year ended 31 December 2014 and 2013 with the Bank's parent company are as follows: